bilaer/My-First-Python-Game/README.md

 * Your goal is to survive from as many waves as you can

 ## Built with
-* [pygame](https://www.pygame.org/news) -A python library I used from grahpic and events programming.
+* [pygame](https://www.pygame.org/news) -A python library I used for grahpic and events programming.

 ## ScreenShot
   ![image](https://github.com/bilaer/My-First-Python-Game/blob/master/screenshot.png)